 PCOS And ADHD

 People every day are getting more familiar with polycystic ovary syndrome (PCOS).
-Since it’s one of the most common disorders for women of childbearing age, pretty much everyone knows at least one woman who struggles with the effects of PCOS.
+Since it’s one of the most common conditions affecting women of childbearing age, pretty much everyone knows at least one woman who struggles with the effects of PCOS.
 However, the only symptoms of PCOS most people know about are infertility and weight gain.
 There is a lot more to PCOS than this!

-It’s true that these are definitely challenging symptoms of PCOS, but beyond infertility and weight gain, PCOS can also cause mood swings, mental health disorders, sleep issues, hair loss, acne, fatigue, and more.
-Recently, researchers have even found a link between PCOS and ADHD
+It’s true that these are definitely challenging symptoms of PCOS, but beyond infertility and high body mass index, PCOS can also cause mood swings, mental health disorders, sleep issues, hair loss, acne, fatigue, and more.
+Recently, health research has revealed a link between PCOS and ADHD

 If you’re a Cyster with ADHD or if you think you might have ADHD, this post will help you understand the correlation between PCOS and ADHD and hopefully help you find some relief.
 Here’s what Cysters need to know about PCOS and ADHD: